sumitnair26/sumitnair26/README.md

 - 👋 Hi, I’m @sumitnair26
 - 👀 I’m interested in Exploring, Coding
-- 🌱 I’m currently learning AWS and NextJS
+- 🌱 I’m currently learning AWS, Serverless Architecture and NextJS
 - 📫 How to reach me : Search me on any social media with sumitnair26

 <!---